wingify/readme-central/docs/Concepts/sdk-retry-mechanism.md

 ---
 ## Overview

-The SDK now includes an automatic retry feature for failed network requests.
+The SDK includes an automatic retry feature for failed network requests.
 If a tracking call fails, it will be retried with increasing delays.
 This helps make the system more reliable by reducing the chance of overload during temporary issues.

 ## Key Features: